TL;DR — Quick Answer

 4. The “Accidental” Drunk Dial or Text

 Alcohol lowers inhibitions and lets the truth slip out.
 That 2 a.m. text with a blurry photo or a single “hey” isn’t an accident.
 It’s a moment of weakness where their misery overpowered their self-control.
+If you’re unsure how to respond, our guide on what to do if your ex contacts you during no contact walks you through it step by step.

 6. They Bring Up Nostalgic “Good Old Days” Memories

-7. They Rebound Immediately with Someone Who is Your Opposite
+7. They Rebound Immediately with Someone Who Is Your Opposite

 8. They Try to Make You Jealous